- Locating an ISBN

 Learn how we stock used books.

-The Book Mark stocks a complete inventory of new and used textbooks, specifically for Gustavus Adolphus College.
+The Book Mark stocks a complete inventory of new and used textbooks, specifically for Gustavus Aldophus College.
 Our used textbook stock primarily consists of textbooks purchased during our buyback programs.
 However, if we do not get enough supply from buyback, we must order additional used inventory from a wholesale supplier - supplemented with new textbooks from the publisher.
 This is just another reason why it is important for you to sell your textbooks back to your local bookstore.
-By selling your books back to The Book Mark, you help make sure used textbooks are available for other Gustavus Adolphus College students at the most reasonable prices possible.close window
+By selling your books back to The Book Mark, you help make sure used textbooks are available for other Gustavus Aldophus College students at the most reasonable prices possible.close window